 The authentication workflow includes two distinct phases.
 Each phase includes user-initiated and application-initiated actions.
-For a web-based NEA, the NEA initializes the web application.
+For a web-based application, your application initializes the web application.

-Phase 1-Initialize NEA
+Phase 1-Initialize your application

-This phase occurs each time a user connects to the NEA and results in the establishment of connectivity between the NEA and the Nymi components.
+This phase occurs each time a user connects toyour application and results in the establishment of connectivity between your application and the Nymi components.

-- 1. User opens the NEA from a browser on an iOS device. - 2.
-NEA establishes a WebSocket connection to the Nymi Agent. - 3.
-NEA sends a subscribe_endpoint request to the Nymi Agent, to establish a connection with the endpoint (iOS device).
-The request includes an endpoint_id, which uniquely identifies the iOS device.
-An NEA can only subscribe to one endpoint at any given time.
+- 1. User opens your application from a browser on an iOS device. - 2.
+Your application establishes a WebSocket connection to the Nymi Agent. - 3.
+Your application sends a subscribe\endpoint request to the Nymi Agent, to establish a connection with the endpoint (iOS device).
+The request includes an endpoint\id, which uniquely identifies the iOS device.
+Your application can only subscribe to one endpoint at any given time.

 - 4. Nymi Agent responds to the request.
 Nymi Agent returns a response and status code. - 5.
-If the subscribe_endpoint response indicates success, the Nymi Agent establishes a connection with the endpoint.
-When the bluetooth adapter on the endpoint is in a ready state, the Nymi Agent sends a ble_ready notification to the NEA. - 6.
-NEA sends a subscribe_identity request to the Nymi Agent.
-The subscribe_identity operation instructs Nymi WebAPI to use the VerifyPAC API to verify the identity of the user that performs the Nymi Band tap - 7.
-Nymi Agent returns a subscribe_identity response and status code to the NEA.
+If the subscribe\endpoint response indicates success, the Nymi Agent establishes a connection with the endpoint.
+When the bluetooth adapter on the endpoint is in a ready state, the Nymi Agent sends a ble\ready notification to the NEA. - 6.
+NEA sends a subscribe\identity request to the Nymi Agent.
+The subscribe\identity operation instructs Nymi WebAPI to use the VerifyPAC API to verify the identity of the user that performs the Nymi Band tap - 7.
+Nymi Agent returns a subscribe\identity response and status code to your application.